aromanro/NMRI/README.md

 Basically this is a quickly implemented project to test some wrapper classes for FFTW library: http://www.fftw.org/ Obviously, the project needs the FFTW library.

 It's a 2D Fourier Transform of Nuclear Magnetic Resonance Imaging raw data.
 It displays both the raw data and the image, allows cutting out low and high frequency information.
+It also has a 3D view implemented with VTK.

 It needs the Head2D.dat raw data file one can find here: http://download.nvidia.com/developer/GPU_Gems_2/CD/Index.html in the source tree from Chap.
 48, Medical Image Reconstruction with the FFT.
 By the way, here is the chapter, in case somebody wants to look over it: https://developer.nvidia.com/gpugems/GPUGems2/gpugems2_chapter48.html